edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 In the last days I was looking for a way to draw a terrain with a closed road were the camera can move along.
 I've taken into consideration these 3 approaches:

-* Generate the terrain geometry using noise, then find a way to move the camera around where the value on the `y` axis is 0.
+* Generate the terrain geometry using noise, then build a path where the camera can move around.
-* Download an height-map from the web, possible an height-map that contains a street, or a river.
+* Download an height-map from the web, possible an height-map that contains a street, or a river, and use that street or river as a path for the camera.
 * Generate the terrain from an image containing Perlin noise.

 I went for the latter one, mostly because it was easy to draw a path on it and use it for the camera.
 The demo example is [here]({{site.url}}/demo/terrain).
 The source code is available on my [github repository](https://github.com/edap/edap.github.com/tree/master/demo/terrain).
+I've taken some notes during the development, I hope they can be helpful to someone else.

 ## Generate the texture with gimp

-Open Gimp, create a new file, select "advanced options" and pick"Grayscale".
-Choose as dimension 512 x 512.
-Now select filter -> render -> clouds -> solid noise.
-Set "detail" to
-10 and X size and Y size to 10.
-Play with these values to see how they affect your picture.
-When you are satisfied, click ok.
+I've created the image using Gimp.
+New image then -> "advanced options" -> "Grayscale".
+I've choosen as dimension 512 x 512.
+Then filter -> render -> clouds -> solid noise.
+I've set "detail" to 10 and X size and Y size to 10.

-Now select "Color" -> "Brightness-Contrast" and increase the contrast.
-The goal is to have more black areas that later can be easily connected by a path.
+Then I've selected "Color" -> "Brightness-Contrast" and I've increased the contrast.
+The goal was to have more black areas near each other, to connect them later and form a path.
 I've ended up with an image like this

 ![no-path](/assets/media/posts/terrain-no-path.png)

-Now select the path tool, and draw a closed path that connects the dark regions of the picture.
-Do not draw a bezier curve, there is no need to stretch the point in order to obtain a smooth curve.
-Simply click with the mouse and put the points along the path as in the picture, the curve type we are going to use later will make a smooth curve for us.
+With the path tool I've drawn a closed path that connects the dark regions of the picture.
+I haven't used  a bezier curve, there was no need to stretch the point in order to obtain a smooth curve, the curve type that I've used later will make a smooth curve.

-1) Right click -> edit -> Stroke Path -> stroke with a paint tool.
-Select the brush tool, be sure that the selected color is black, then click on "Stroke".
-The result should be similar to the the image on the right.
-Export the image as `terrain.png`.
+* Right click -> edit -> Stroke Path -> stroke with a paint tool.
+I've selected the brush tool and the black color, then "Stroke".
+The result is the image on the right.
-2) Select Window -> Dockable dilaog -> path.
-Select the path and save it as `path.svg`.
-This is the path along with we will move the camera later.
+* I've selected Window -> Dockable dilaog -> path.
+I've selected the path and I've saved it as `path.svg`.
+This is the path along with the camera will be moved later.

 ![path](/assets/media/posts/terrain-path.png)

 ## Load the texture and generate the heights

-Now we have to create a plane geometry and associate a texture to it.
+I've created a plane geometry and I've associated the texture to it.

 ```javascript
 var plane_rotation = Math.PI/2;